jameswilson/jameswilson.github.io/_posts/2011-08-09-drupal-domain-module-seo.md

 ### 2) SEO impact of domain module.

-We need to be weary of negative impacts of SEO from the domain module, there are two potential ways i can see the module negatively impacting SEO:
+We need to be weary of negative impacts of SEO from the domain module, there are two potential ways I can see the module negatively impacting SEO:

 *   no canonical urls are shown for content that is published to both domains.
 *   no canonical urls are shown for views that are accessible on both domains.